-Not everyone attracted to facilitating the VOD preparation and dialogue process in crimes of severe violence is appropriately suited to it, whether by temperament, training, or experience.
-Although there is enormous promise in Victim Offender Dialogue, there are risks and hazards to survivors, and to offenders, in the long-term aftermath of crimes of severe violence and violation.
-There are also hazards for facilitators with inappropriate experience or uninformed objectives.
-VOD is not the same as traditional mediation; it is not the same as conflict resolution.
-Mediation training and experience, and Restorative Justice training and experience are not, per se, directly applicable to facilitating preparation and dialogue in crimes of severe violence and violation – unless those who take those trainings are also well informed by specific training in this delicate work, and by sufficient understanding of the victim/survivor experience, trauma and post-traumatic stress, and the offender experience.
+Not everyone attracted to the idea of facilitating the VOD preparation and dialogue process in crimes of severe violence is appropriately suited to it, whether by temperament, training, or experience.
+Although there is enormous promise in Victim Offender Dialogue, there are psychological risks and hazards to survivors, and to offenders, in the long-term aftermath of crimes of severe violence and violation.
+There are also hazards for facilitators with insufficient experience or uninformed objectives.
+VOD is definitely not the same as “mediation;” it is not the same as conflict resolution.
+Mediation training and experience, and Restorative Justice training and experience are not, per se, directly applicable to facilitating preparation and dialogue in crimes of severe violence and violation – unless those who take those trainings are also well informed by specific Victim-Centered training in this work, and by sufficient understanding of the victim/survivor experience, trauma and post-traumatic stress, and the offender experience.